 - Comments are placed behind a # and last until the end of the line

-- ▶ There are no multiline comments
+- There are no multiline comments

-- ▶ The #! line is a comment
+- The #! line is a comment

-Variables

-- Setting variables
+Variables - Basic

+- Assigning a variable

 - VARIABLE=value

+- VARIABLE=\$(command -options arguments)

-- ► No spaces before and after the '='
+- No spaces before and after the '='!

-- Using variables
+- Using the value of variables

-- ▶ Place a '\$' before the name
+- Place a '\$' before the name

-- If the variable name is followed by text → place the name between braces
+- If the variable name is followed by text -> place the name between braces

-- ► E.g.: echo "Today is the \${DAY}th day of the week"
+- E.g.: echo "Today is the \${DAY}th day of the week"

-- Waiting for keyboard input
+- Getting keyboard input

 - read VARIABLE

 - Exporting variables

-- ▶ To make them accessible from other programs
+- To make them accessible from other programs

-- ▶ Place 'export' before the name of the variable
+- Place 'export' before the name of the variable

-- ► E.g.: export PATH='/bin:/usr/bin'
+- E.g.: export PATH='/bin:/usr/bin'